\\\ Recycle For Pets

-Recycle do not list any specific details about cushions.
+Recycle Now does not list any specific details about cushions.

 It seems a real waste that clean, usable pillows and cushions have to be trashed so here are some alternatives to recycle.

-Animal shelters and pet charity shops have a presence in most local towns and cities.
-They can sell duvets, blankets, pillows and towel donations as long as they are in good condition, clean and re-usable, preferably with their contents and washing instruction label intact.
+Pet charity shops have a presence in most local towns and cities.
+They can sell duvets, blankets, pillows, and towel donations as long as they are in good condition, clean and re-usable, preferably with their contents and washing instruction label intact.

 Animal shelters need duvets and blankets, sometimes pillows and cushions for smaller pets, to give their dogs and cats some soft and warm comfort in their pens when waiting to be rehomed and towels for everyday needs when caring for the animals.

 Pet charity shops and shelters do have limited space and may only take these donated items infrequently, so it’s best to call ahead and find out what their current space allocation is like, rather than turning up at their premises with a huge bundle and being rejected.
 Something they do not like doing but need to from time to time.

 The items do need to be freshly washed and aired and the charities may ask you to pack them in a certain way, so calling ahead is essential.

 Pillows are most suited to being donated to dog and cat charities and shouldn’t be used, for example in rabbit hutches where rabbits like to nibble through anything in sight!
 When it’s cold, there are other ways to provide outside pet rabbits with better protection.